-- Book online and save 10% on holidays to the Algarve
+- Save on holidays to the Algarve with easyJet holidays

 The Algarve is by far one of Europe's most popular holiday destinations, and the Algarve's weather plays a major role in this.
 It's known for its abundant sunshine and settled conditions during the summer months.
 The Algarve weather guide shown below is for Albufeira.